Today we have selected Javan Bramhall To to take his interview. He is The Founder Of Digital Glue.

 Overall we’re doing well.
 As a business, we’ve worked hard to focus on team well-being and engagement throughout this period.
-We’ve built-in better communication habits and tried to make sure we find ways to socialize as well as work.
+We’ve built-in better communication habits and tried to make sure we find ways to socialize and work.
 On a personal level, the challenge of home school can’t be ignored, but we’re doing okay!

-Businesswise, we’re continuing to grow and we all remain focused on the task at hand.
+Businesswise, we continue to grow and remain focused on the task.

-We’ve been working at home since the first lockdown and came to the office in bubbles when restrictions allowed but have since returned back to working at home for the foreseeable.
+We’ve been working at home since the first lockdown and came to the office in bubbles when restrictions allowed but have since returned to work at home for the foreseeable.

-Tell us about yourself, your career, how you founded or joined this company.
+Tell us about yourself, your career, and how you founded or joined this company.

-I joined a client of the PR agency, a distributor called Color Confidence, and during 6 years at this business was able to get exposure to PR, web, marketing, sales, and leadership.
+I joined a client of the PR agency, a distributor called Color Confidence, and during 6 years in this business was able to get exposure to PR, web, marketing, sales, and leadership.

 I have always wanted to run my own business, and after a brief spell at another agency, I struck out.
 I believed a company should be driven by a core set of values and wanted to go out on my own and build a company that did that.

-I started Digital Glue back in 2013 from a spare room, and then a garden office.
-Since then, we’ve grown into a full-service agency, with a current team of 15 which we plan to grow over the next year.
+I started Digital Glue in 2013 from a spare room, then a garden office.
+Since then, we’ve grown into a full-service agency with a current team of 15, which we plan to grow over the next year.

 How does your company innovate?

-As an agency, innovation needs to come for ourselves and our clients, and it needs to be something that is an ongoing state of mind.
-People think of innovation as a big lightbulb moment, and while that has a place, I think most innovation comes from listening to what customers need and responding with your own best responses.
+As an agency, innovation needs to come for ourselves and our clients, and it needs to be an ongoing state of mind.
+People think of innovation as a big lightbulb moment, and while that has a place, I think most innovation comes from listening to what customers need and responding with your best responses.

-We use a number of processes to help this.
+We use several processes to help this.
 One tool is our ‘sh*t’ ideas board, where any team member can write an idea they have to improve the business.
 That idea then stays on the board for a couple of weeks for people to look at.
-We’ll then take another look at it to see if after time, the idea is actually beneficial or we just got carried away with it at the moment.
+We’ll then take another look at it to see if, after time, the idea is beneficial or if we just got carried away with it at the moment.
 (The worst ones are usually mine!)

 For clients, we use a quarterly strategic review process each quarter.
-This is a thorough look at what we’re doing and achieving, the client’s objectives, and the market around them to ensure we’re regularly keeping up with the changing landscape and coming up with new ways which can help our clients’ businesses to grow.
+This is a thorough look at what we’re doing and achieving, the client’s objectives, and the market around them to ensure we’re regularly keeping up with the changing landscape and coming up with new ways to help our client’s businesses grow.

-As a creative company, we believe mistakes are a good thing that helps us learn and improve and we’re constantly testing and trying out new things.
-With that, whilst mistakes occur, we are able to clearly learn from them, in order to stop them from happening again.
+As a creative company, we believe mistakes are a good thing that helps us learn and improve, and we’re constantly testing and trying out new things.
+With that, while mistakes occur, we can learn from them to stop them from happening again.

 How the coronavirus pandemic affects your business, and how are you coping?

-At first, it was a worry, people, people understandably cautious with money, and cash became an issue, but this eased and in reality, we were back at full speed by the summer.
+At first, it was a worry; people were understandably cautious with money, and cash became an issue, but this eased, and in reality, we were back at full speed by the summer.
 Our clients have stuck with us, and many have added new services to what we offer them.

 Despite being out of the office and the hardships that come with that, we’ve managed to stick to our values and keep a bit of normality throughout the team.

-We continue to have weekly team meetings, along with coffee breaks in our calendars.
-We also still finish early on Fridays to jump on a call and have a drink to switch off and stay in contact in a less formal setting.
+We continue to have weekly team meetings and coffee breaks in our calendars.
+We still finish early on Fridays to jump on a call, have a drink to switch off, and stay in contact in a less formal setting.

 I believe everything is something you can learn from, and the pandemic has delivered learning opportunities in spades.
-We’re forever adapting to be the best we can possibly be as a team and as a company.
+We’re forever adapting to be the best we can be as a team and company.

-I think we’ve learned that the team we have is a strongly knit unit, and working from home hasn’t been as big as a problem as first feared.
+We’ve learned that our team is a strongly knit unit, and working from home hasn’t been as big of a problem as first feared.
 We’ve been able to look at our clients’ businesses and ourselves as a business and make tweaks and improvements to ensure we’re offering the best possible service.

 The other key lesson has been that projects take longer with full WFH.
 Building websites or running creative projects without the ability to work side by side has been much more drawn out and time-consuming.
 We’ve got great systems in pace, but it’s not the same!